quicwg/wg-materials/interim-17-10/minutes.md

 Jana notes that some kernels may not pass this up to the UDP layer or above.

-Martin Duke would like to get the temperature of the room of the room for timestamps--is this vestigial or are thre people who want it.
+Martin Duke would like to get the temperature of the room of the room for timestamps--is this vestigial or are there people who want it.

-Roberto on negotiation was initially thinking you may need a new connection, but given that may result in new ECMP placement, we may need to actually making that negotiation remain on the exisitng connection.
+Roberto on negotiation was initially thinking you may need a new connection, but given that may result in new ECMP placement, we may need to actually making that negotiation remain on the existing connection.

 Mike B. notes that he is not "fired up", but there are multiple congestion controllers that are delay based, and timestamps are useful, even though the current floating point format is not great.

-Lars ntoes that the proposal is to remove the current timestamp format, and to ask those who want timestamps to propose something.
+Lars notes that the proposal is to remove the current timestamp format, and to ask those who want timestamps to propose something.

 Jeff:  if anything you have is connected to connection, will you need to renegotiate if you move the connection to a different network.